 The escalating climate crisis is driving a global increase in wildfires and bushfires, with a 30% increase predicted by 2050, according to a UN report.
 “The heating of the planet is turning landscapes into tinderboxes,” said the report: and it couldn’t be more true.
 From North America to South America, Europe to Africa, and across Asia and Australia, wildfires are wreaking havoc.

 Consider the United States: The Bootleg Fire was one of many fires burning across a dozen states.
 Originating in Oregon where forests make up nearly half of all land, the Bootleg Fire transformed into a massive inferno half the size of Rhode Island.
 The fire burned more than 400,000 acres over nearly 40 days.
-“It was the largest fire in the nation [at the time],” said Technical Account Manager Sarah Batmale at Everbridge.
+“It was the largest fire in the nation ,” said Technical Account Manager Sarah Batmale at Everbridge.
 In the United States, wildfires run rampant, with the “damage and accumulative economic loss in the billions.”

 In 2021, huge wildfires ravaged large regions of Europe: claiming human lives and impacting livelihoods across Greece, Italy, and Turkey The catastrophic fires burned across an area of 130,000 hectares: approximately double the size of New York City.
 The burned area of the year’s fires approaches the sum of burned areas across Greece over eight years.